Key in a search term below to search our website.

 National Museums Scotland is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-We believe that the work required to make these tools and games fully accessible would be a disproportionate burden within the meaning of the accessibility regulations.
+We’ve assessed the cost of fixing the issues with navigation.
+We believe that doing so now would be a disproportionate burden within the meaning of the accessibility regulations.

 Any new PDFs or Word documents we publish will meet accessibility standards.